TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 ### Field Descriptions

 `status_code`
-This fields indicates the HTTP status code that was sent by the upstream.
+This field indicates the HTTP status code that was sent by the upstream.

 `raw_body`
 This field contains the HTTP response body (bytes).
 It's always populated.